ekkirinaldi/ai-bearing-conference/README.md

 ---

-**Note**: This project demonstrates that machine learning for industrial diagnostics can be both highly accurate (98%) and fully interpretable through SHAP.
+**Note**: This project demonstrates that machine learning for industrial diagnostics can be both highly accurate (96.4% on full test set) and fully interpretable through SHAP.
 The insights gained can directly improve bearing monitoring systems, reduce unplanned downtime, and enhance predictive maintenance strategies.

 For detailed analysis and visualizations, please refer to the Jupyter notebook: `crwu-bearings-benchmarks-shap-explainability.ipynb`